n7wilson/galaxy-tooldev-docs/docs/00_QuickStart.md

 * All the data will now appear in your history
 ${image?fileName=Galaxy_tumour1_imported.png}

-TODO: Find the correct aspot for this section (if any)
+TODO: Find the correct spot for this section (if any)
     There are two ways to upload data to galaxy: from your local machine or from a website URL

     1. Local Data: